 You may have read about this task management method before, but do you use it on your daily basis?
 This technique is extremely helpful in keeping your focus as well as in saving your time!
 According to many types of researches, we need up to 25 minutes to focus on a new task.
 The easiest example everyone already knows is checking your email box.
 By answering each and every email within a minute after you get it, you are going to spend all day knocking down your focus and productivity.
 Thus, many scientist and coaches recommend answering your emails only one or two times per day.

 What else can we put together in one basket?
 There are different types of tasks for everyone!
 What can you “put in one basket”?
 Even if it seems rudimentary, it is very useful to get used to doing it.
 Write down such types of tasks in your diary.
-Surely, in the process of writing, you will find out tasks that you can put together to boost your efficiency!
+Surely, in the process of writing, you will find out tasks that you can put together through task management software to boost your efficiency!